tomichj/authenticate/README.md

 decisions are performed in callbacks, e.g. do you have a valid session, has your session timed out, etc.
 * loads a module into your controllers (typically application controller) to secure controller actions

-The callback architecture is lifted from devise and warden, but significantly simplified.
+The callback architecture is based on the system used by devise and warden, but significantly simplified.

 ### Session Token

+Authenticate generates and clears a token (called a 'session token') to identify the user from a saved cookie.
-When a user authenticates successfully, Authenticate stores a 'session token' for your user in your database.
+When a user authenticates successfully, Authenticate generates and stores a 'session token' for your user in your database.
 The session token is also stored in a cookie in the user's browser.
-The cookie is then presented upon each access attempt to your server, and is compared to the session token in the database.
+The cookie is then presented upon each subsequent access attempt to your server.

+### User Model